tmonks/100-days-of-code/log.md

 4 down, 1 to go!
 I'm looking forward to starting the pomodoro clock, my last project for the front-end libraries certification.

 ![4 of 5 front-end libraries projects complete](https://pbs.twimg.com/media/EGG0V1UWkAER0rj?format=png&name=small)

+### Day 41: October 5, Saturday
+D41 #100DaysOfCode
+Did couple katas on CodeWars.
+They are so addicting, I can't stop thinking about them until they're solved.
+I like that I can learn from others' solutions afterwards.
+I'm trying hard to be inspired (and not depressed) by how much better they are than mine!

+[Find the odd int](https://www.codewars.com/kata/54da5a58ea159efa38000836) - feel like my solution to this one was fairly clever :-)
+[Maximum subarray sum](https://www.codewars.com/kata/54521e9ec8e60bc4de000d6c) - this one was challenging.
+I feel like the top solutions were much better than mine, and I'm still working on understanding some of them!